-Brown nipples, pink nipples, red nipples, light nipples, dark nipples…our nipples come in a variety of shades, shapes, and sizes.
+Pink nipples, red nipples, brown nipples, light nipples, dark nipples… Our nipples come in all sorts of colors, shapes, and sizes.

-And they’re all beautiful, especially when you consider that they’ve been color-coordinated to match our natural skin shade, with paler skin types sporting lighter, pinkish nipples and those with darker skin having darker, brownish nipples.
+In addition, they’re all beautiful, especially since they have all been color-coordinated to match our natural skin tone, so those with paler skin have lighter pink-colored nipples, while those with darker skin have darker brown-colored nipples.

-Whatever the color, be thankful that you’ve got those brown and red pigments in your nipples!
-After all, they’re what accentuates your nipples, helping them to stand out against the more muted tones of your body.
+Regardless of the color, be thankful that you have those red and brown pigments in your nipples.
+It’s what makes your nipples stand out against your body’s more muted tones.

-But as beautiful as all nipple colors are, sometimes you notice unusual (and often unwanted) changes in the color of your nipples.
-These are usually temporary, caused by changes to your body like pregnancy, breastfeeding, and even simply getting older.
-Sometimes, though, the nipple darkening sets in for good and you begin to wish you could turn back the hands of time and restore your nipples back to their original color.
+But as beautiful as all nipple colors are, you may sometimes notice unusual, and quite often unwanted, changes in your nipple color.
+Usually, these are temporary and may be caused by changes in your body, such as pregnancy, breastfeeding, or aging.
+But sometimes, the darkening of the nipples sets in, and you start wishing that you could turn back the hands of time to restore the color of your nipples.

-And of course, there are also those of us who simply desire a different nipple shade altogether and are looking for a way to lighten nipples in a safe, effective way.
+And of course, there are also some women who simply desire a different nipple shade altogether and are looking for a way to lighten their nipples in a safe, effective way.

-When it comes to getting lighter nipples, it’s not as simple as rubbing on some nipple lightening cream and being done with it.
-There are a few things you should know about what makes a nipple lightening treatment effective and how to combine different ingredients for the best results.
+It’s not as simple as rubbing some nipple lightening cream on and being done with it when it comes to getting lighter nipples.
+There are a few things you should understand about what makes a nipple lightening treatment effective and how to combine various ingredients for the best results.

 - Exfoliation.
-Yes, yes, you can and should exfoliate your nipples as well.
-Especially if you want to speed up the nipple lightening process.
-Exfoliation allows the nipple lightening ingredients to penetrate deeper into the skin by clearing away dead skin cells.
-At times, just exfoliation alone can be enough to see areola lightening benefits as well as to even out splotchy colored nipples.
-Of course, by ‘exfoliation’, we don’t mean you should go to town on your nipples with a harsh scrub or pumice stone.
-Nipple skin is sensitive so stick to gentle chemical exfoliants or gentle, very fine natural exfoliators.
+Yes, you can and should exfoliate your nipples as well.
+It is especially important if you wish to speed up the nipple lightening process.
+The exfoliation process removes dead skin cells, resulting in deeper penetration of the nipple lightening cream’s ingredients.
+Even exfoliation alone may be sufficient to lighten the nipples and even out their color.
+Of course, we don’t mean to scrub your nipples with a pumice stone or harsh scrub when we say “exfoliation.”
+Because nipple skin is so sensitive, only use chemical exfoliants that are gentle or very fine natural exfoliants.

 - Nipple lightening ingredients.
-The skin on your nipples is very similar to the rest of your body in the sense that the darker color is caused by – you guessed it – melanin.
-This means that the roster of melanin-inhibiting ingredients that work to lighten your skin will work beautifully on your nipple skin as well.
+The darker color of your nipples’ skin is caused by melanin, just like the rest of your body.
+This means that the list of melanin-inhibiting ingredients that work to lighten your skin will work beautifully on your nipple skin as well.

 Natural Nipple Lightening Cream vs Hydroquinone

 - Sensitivity.
-Nipple bleaching poses certain challenges simply because this is highly sensitive, intimate skin.
-In fact, the skin around the nipples is rich in a supply of special nerves – nerves that are so sensitive that they can elicit an orgasm all on their own!
-All in all, it’s delicate skin that can be particularly sensitive to strong chemicals and bleaching agents so it makes sense to be wary of using skin lightening creams that may be fine to use on, say, your elbows and knees, on your nipples.
+Nipple bleaching poses certain challenges because this is highly sensitive, intimate skin.
+In fact, there is a supply of special nerves in the skin surrounding the nipples, some of which are so sensitive that they can cause orgasms by themselves.
+All in all, it’s delicate skin that can be especially sensitive to harsh chemicals and bleaching agents, so it makes sense to be wary of using skin lightening creams that may be fine to use on, for example, your elbows and knees but not on your nipples.

 - Natural nipple lighteners work.
-There’s a great wealth of natural melanin-blocking ingredients out there, like Arbutin, Licorice Extract, Mulberry Extract, Kojic Acid, and even good old Vitamin C. Not only do these natural lightening ingredients work, but they do so without causing irritation or adverse side effects.
-The downside is that they tend to take longer to work and don’t produce as drastic a difference as hydroquinone does, but the gentle non-irritation can be worth the extra time and effort.
+There are many natural melanin-blocking ingredients available, such as Mulberry Extract, Alpha Arbutin, Kojic Acid, Licorice Extract, and even Vitamin C. These natural lightening ingredients do not only work, but also do so without causing irritation or harmful side effects.
+Despite having the disadvantage of taking longer to work and producing less drastic results than hydroquinone, the fact that they are gentle and cause no irritation can be worth the extra effort and time.

-As you can see, there really are benefits as well as downsides to both.
-Hydroquinone is a quick and effective way to lighten nipple color, but it can also be too harsh, especially for sensitive nipple skin.
-On the other hand, natural skin lightening ingredients are gentle and effective but can take longer to show results.
+Both have their benefits and downsides, as you can see.
+In addition to being a quick and effective way to lighten nipples, hydroquinone can also be too harsh, especially for those with sensitive skin around the nipple.
+On the other hand, natural skin lightening ingredients are gentle and effective, but they may take a bit longer to show results.

-Whatever choice you go with, it’s actually a really awesome thing that when it comes to lightening nipples, you have a whole lot of choices!
+Whatever option you choose, it’s really awesome that you have so many choices when it comes to lightening nipples.

 What is the Best Nipple Lightening Cream?

-Your wealth of choices doesn’t just apply to ingredients – it applies to creams as well.
-There are tons of intimate lightening creams out there but, of course, not every nipple lightening cream is worth splurging on, so here’s a quick look at the best ones on the market and what you can expect from them!
+A wealth of choices does not just apply to ingredients, but also to creams.
+There are a lot of intimate lightening creams on the market, but not every nipple lightening cream is worth your time and money, so here are the best ones and what you can expect from them.

 Amaira Intimate Lightening Serum

-This is probably our favorite natural nipple lightening cream as of now, thanks to the fact that it’s gentle while containing the most effective medley of natural skin lightening ingredients including Niacinamide, Kojic Acid, Licorice Extract, Mulberry Extract, and Bearberry Extract – all of which inhibit tyrosinase activity to lighten and brighten skin color.
+Amaira Natural Lightening Serum is currently the best natural nipple lightening cream, thanks to the fact that it’s gentle while also containing the most effective mix of natural skin lightening ingredients, like Mulberry Leaf Extract, Kojic Acid, Licorice Extract, Asian Orchid Extract, and Bearberry Extract, all of which inhibit tyrosinase activity to lighten the color of the skin.

-It also contains a potent combination of chemical exfoliants like Lactic Acid and Glycolic Acid, which helps even out blotchy and uneven nipple tone and even smoothes out rough, chaffed skin.
-At the same time, though, the combination can come on a bit harsh, so please start small and use it sparingly until your nipple skin gets used to it.
+Furthermore, the product contains a powerful chemical exfoliant combination like Lactic Acid and Glycolic Acid, which smooths rough, chafed skin and evens out blotchy or uneven nipple tone.
+While the combination is quite potent, it can be a bit harsh at first, so it is recommended to start out small and use it moderately until your nipple skin gets used to it.

 Epibright Intimate Lightening Cream

-The Epibright Intimate Lightening Cream gently but effectively transitions your privates into a lighter, pinker color.
-This one’s perfect for sensitive areas like the nipples since it’s gentle enough and has a great combination of super nourishing, hydrating ingredients like licorice extracts and Melissa officinalis balm to nurture sensitive nipple skin, which is a must, especially when you’ll be exfoliating the nipples and using skin lightening ingredients on them!
+The Epibright Intimate Lightening Cream lightens your privates in a gentle but effective way.
+It is great for sensitive areas like the nipples because it’s gentle and contains a great mix of nourishing, hydrating ingredients like Melissa officinalis balm and licorice extracts to nourish sensitive nipple skin, which is crucial when exfoliating and using skin lightening ingredients.

-- Natural is not always safe, so be careful when it comes to home remedies.
-One that’s touted in particular: undiluted lemon juice straight on your nipples.
-Lemon juice isn’t quite potent enough to bleach darker nipple skin, but it is acidic enough to cause irritation.
+- If you’re going to use home remedies, be careful since they aren’t always safe.
+One such method is to apply undiluted lemon juice straight to your nipples.
+While lemon juice isn’t powerful enough to bleach dark nipple skin, it is acidic enough to cause irritation.

-- If you have nipple skin that’s darker due to irritation – say, constant chafing, dryness, and scratching – you may be able to fade the discoloration without an aggressive lightening regimen.
-Simply doing nurturing things for your delicate nipple skin, like rubbing natural oils on them every night and being religious about moisturizing, can help restore your natural color.
+- If you have darker nipple skin due to irritation, such as constant chafing, dryness, or scratching, it may be possible to fade the discoloration without resorting to an aggressive lightening regimen.
+The simplest method to restore the natural color of your sensitive nipple skin is to rub natural oils on them every night and to use moisturizer regularly.

-- Do you like topless sunbathing?
-If so, keep in mind that nipple skin is every bit as susceptible to sun damage as the rest of your skin.
-Cover your nipples in Vaseline or even bandaids to protect them from darkening before you head out into the sun.
+- Do you enjoy sunbathing without being topless?
+If so, keep in mind that nipple skin is just as susceptible to sun damage as the rest of your skin.
+Use Vaseline or bandaids to prevent the nipples from darkening before being exposed to the sun.

-- Last note: Please don’t use any nipple lightening cream, even natural ones, while you’re pregnant and breastfeeding!
+- Lastly, do not use any nipple lightening cream, even natural ones, while pregnant or breastfeeding.